 In general, a first-time adopter is required to apply IFRS retrospectively and recognize any consequential adjustments in retained earnings.
 IFRS 1 contains all of the transitional requirements applicable for the first-time adoption of IFRS.
 Several mandatory exceptions and optional exemptions to the retrospective application are available.
-The Corporation has considered the IFRS 1 and an initial assessment has been made as to which exemptions would be elected upon transition.
-At this time, the impact on the Corporation's future financial position and results of operations is not reasonably determinable.
+The Corporation has considered IFRS 1 and an assessment has been made as to which exemptions would be elected upon transition.
+At this time, the determination of the impact on the Corporation's opening IFRS consolidated balance sheet is in progress.
 In addition, during 2014, changes to IFRS may impact exemptions available to first-time adopters, and in turn, may change the Corporation's original assessments and policy selections.